jhunt/ytdl/README.md

 ==========================

 This is my [youtube-dl][1] Docker image.
-It rolls up all of the dependencies that youtube-dl has (Pythong, ffmpeg, etc.) into a nice, portable thing.
+It rolls up all of the dependencies that youtube-dl has (Python, ffmpeg, etc.) into a nice, portable thing.

 To run it: